Skip to content

 Synthetic Identity Risk

-Indicates the likelihood that an identity was fabricated using a combination of real and false information.
+• Indicates the likelihood that an identity was fabricated using a combination of real and false information.
+Thresholds are as follows:

 Stolen Identity Risk

-Indicates the likelihood that the information belongs to a real individual whose identity may be used fraudulently.
+• Indicates the likelihood that the information belongs to a real individual whose identity may be used fraudulently.
+Thresholds are as follows:

 How Risk Is Evaluated

-Risk scores are calculated by analyzing the consistency, history, and associations of user-provided information such as:
+• Risk scores are calculated by analyzing the consistency, history, and associations of user-provided information, including:

 • Name